jatinchowdhury18/KlonCentaur/README.md

 ## Teensy Pedal

+Check out the video demo on [YouTube](https://youtu.be/c8CoRClYGIY)!
-For information on the Teensy pedal-style implementation, see the [`TeensyCentaur/`](./TeensyCentaur/) subfolder.
+For more information on the Teensy pedal-style implementation, see the [`TeensyCentaur/`](./TeensyCentaur/) subfolder.

 ## Circuit Modelling